 - Use the ny.gov/pflcalculator to get an estimate of an employee's weekly deduction.

-- Identify employees who will not meet the time-worked requirement for eligibility (see Eligibility section of this website), and offer them the option to waive coverage.
+- Identify employees who qualify for a waiver (information on who is eligible for waivers is explained below in the Employer and Employee Eligibility and Waivers section of this website), and offer them the option to waive coverage.

 - Provide these employees with a waiver form, which is available here.

 - Keep a copy of all completed waivers on file.

 - Your insurance carrier will provide you with a notice to employees (Notice of Compliance) stating that you have Paid Family Leave insurance.

 - If you are self-insured, you can get this notice by contacting the NYS Workers’ Compensation Board at [email protected].

 - Post and maintain this notice in plain view.